ilanlavi22/superpower-puppy/README.md

 SuperPower Puppy
 Vanilla JavaScript Canvas Game

-# Game Features:
+<ins>Game Features:</ins>

+- Start Game => press enter.

-- every 10 points the player scores the game level is going up.
+- Every 10 points the player scores, the game level is going up.
-- indication for levels where level can be (favor of puppy):
+- Indication of levels where level can be (in favor of worm):

-  - more worm are coming in / interval
+  - More worm are coming in / interval / time.
-    - size of the worm can change
+  - Size of the worm can change.

-- indication of level where level can be: (favor of worm)
+- Indication of levels where level can be (in favor of puppy).
-  - extra power for puppy
+  - Extra power (weapon) for puppy.